-Cloudy skies, frequent spells of rain, cool windy conditions, and the freshness in the air are basic characteristics of Monsoon.
+Cloudy skies, frequent spells of rain, cool windy conditions, and freshness in the air are basic characteristics of a Monsoon.
 We all love going out during Monsoon.
 Pleasant weather conditions are a pre-requisite for heading out.
 And when it comes to Monsoon, the weather teases you and all of a sudden, you become pro-active.

 But every season demands a change in your daily lifestyle.
 The same is true for Monsoon as well.
 After all, Monsoon is the season of allergies and infections.
 We must be careful when we make plans during Monsoon.
 You must not make mistakes while traveling during Monsoon and you should avoid certain places altogether.
 After all, health is wealth.
 We take a look at a few places which you must avoid during Monsoon.

 If you can resist the urge, then do it.
 Public restrooms are carriers of several infections and diseases.
 During Monsoon, the increased moisture in the air and the dampness in public washrooms allow germs to rest peacefully.
 If you have to use a washroom, be sure to use your hand sanitizer once you’re done with your business.

 (Image Credit: flickr)